 Chuck Kuwahara, 59, of Halfway, Oregon died Thursday, February 21, 2019 at Saint Alphonsus Regional Medical Center in Boise, Idaho.
-A Celebration of life will be held on Saturday April 27, 2019~3 p.m. at the Halfway Lions Hall.
+A Celebration of life and potluck will be held on Saturday April 27, 2019~3 p.m. at the Halfway Lions Hall.

 Charles “Chuck” Walter was born to his mother Elaine and her first husband January 2, 1960 in Salem, Oregon.
 His parents divorced when he was still quite young.
 Elaine then married Fred Kuwahara who raised Chuck as his own son and formally adopted when Chuck was 9.
 He was raised in Vale, Oregon.
 As a young man, he enjoyed his time with his Uncle Marvin who taught him how to make chili.
 Chuck was in a stage band and a Jazz band and played the bass guitar in both.
 He graduated from Vale High School in 1978.
 Chuck attended Treasure Valley Community College in 1980 where he attained his Associates Degree.
 He continued his education at Oregon State University and earned a Bachelor’s degree in both Language Arts and Social Studies.
 Chuck had initially worked to attain a degree in geology.
 However, that changed after a professor at OSU tried to get him to flunk out.
 This experience is what led Chuck to pursue teaching, so that he would become a better teacher then he ever had.